Thierry5610/sustainable-energy-planning/README.md

 ```

 5. Open and run the notebooks:
-- In the Jupyter interface, navigate to the `root` directory (if applicable).
+- In the Jupyter interface, navigate to the project directory
 - Open and run the notebooks.

 ---